 - Child & Dependent Care Tax Credit (CDCC) – is a federal non-refundable credit for working people who pay for child or dependent care and is limited to the amount of the worker’s income tax liability.

 - New York State also provides a CDCC.
 The credit is a percentage of the federal credit.
-The precise percentage will depend on the claimant’s income.
+The precise percentage will depend on the taxpayer’s income.
 Unlike the federal benefit, however, the state credit can be issued as a refund.

 - The New York City CDCC is for families who pay child care expenses for children under the age of four.
 The credit is a percentage of the New York State credit.
 The city credit can be used against taxpayer New York City tax liability; any amount left after the tax has been credited will be refunded to the claimant.